-How To Prep Like a Pro for WSOP
+How to Prep Like a Pro for WSOP

 The World Series of Poker (WSOP) is one of the most recognized tournament series in the world, with even those unfamiliar with poker knowing the brand itself.
 Each year, tens of thousands of players come for events throughout the series, some attracting 20,000 or more participants.